habuka036/wakame-vdc-wiki/en/install-guide.md

 These Wakame-vdc packages have installed OpenVZ as a dependency.
 OpenVZ runs on a custom kernel.
 Reboot your machine so that kernel gets loaded.

+#### Set up bridged networking

+Wakame-vdc uses bridged networking to allow users to connect to instances.
+We are going to set up a [Linux Bridge](http://www.linuxfoundation.org/collaborate/workgroups/networking/bridge) to attach instances to.

+If you want to connect to instances from somewhere else than the host, we will need a network interface on the host that attaches an outside network to the bridge.

+For the sake of this guide, we are going to assume that we will start instances in network `192.168.3.0/24`.
+The host has a network interface `eth0` with static ip address `192.168.3.100`.
+Change these values to match your environment.

+Create the file `/etc/sysconfig/network-scripts/ifcfg-br0` with the following contents

+    DEVICE=br0
+    TYPE=Bridge
+    BOOTPROTO=static
+    ONBOOT=yes
+    NM_CONTROLLED=no
+    IPADDR=192.168.3.100
+    NETMASK=255.255.255.0
+    GATEWAY=192.168.3.1
+    DNS1=8.8.8.8
+    DELAY=0

+Next we need to attach `eth0` to the bridge.
+Create the file `/etc/sysconfig/network-scripts/ifcfg-eth0` with the following contents.

+    DEVICE="eth0"
+    ONBOOT="yes"
+    BRIDGE=br0
+    NM_CONTROLLED=no

+Restart the network.

+**Be careful!** If you have made any mistakes setting up these files for your environment, this next command will cause networking to go down on your machine.
+Triple check these values if you're running this guide on a remote machine!

+    sudo  /etc/init.d/network restart

 #### Configuration

 The different Wakame-vdc services require their own config files.
 Unfortunately they aren't automatically installed with the rpm packages.
 There are examples included in the Wakame-vdc source